abhimaniyar/abhimaniyar.github.io/README.md

-Thanks to Jay Wadekar for sharing his website template!
+Thanks to Jay Wadekar for sharing the template!